amnona/dbbact-server/README.md

 Example notebooks for using the dbBact REST-API are available at: [github.com/amnona/dbbact-examples](https://github.com/amnona/dbbact-examples)

 dbBact is used by the [Calour microbiome analysis tool](https://github.com/biocore/calour)

+The dbBact message forum is now live at: [dbbact.boards.net](https://dbbact.boards.net)

 ## Installation:
 <test class="warning">